KomalKrishM/Sentiment-Analysis---Amazon-Product-Reviews/README.md

 # Sentiment Analysis — Amazon Product Reviews

 This repository performs sentiment analysis on Amazon product reviews using pre-trained BERT embeddings and an XGBoost classifier.
 The workflow includes data preprocessing, embedding generation, visualization, classification, and evaluation.
-All code and implementation were developed step-by-step with the assistance of ChatGPT.
+All code and implementation were developed step-by-step by giving instructions/prompts to the ChatGPT basic version.

 ---